martintrojer/martintrojer.github.com/_posts/2013-07-17-non-tailrecursive-functions-in-coreasync.md

 Then we can use the `same` function to see if 2 trees are identical;
 <script src="https://gist.github.com/martintrojer/6019215.js?file=thread-same.clj"> </script>

 How do we convert this to use go blocks?
-We ideally we want to have the entire `walker` function done by one go process, so that we can close the channel when the that function returns.
+We ideally want to have the entire `walker` function done by one go process, so that we can close the channel when the that function returns.
 Embracing the body of that function with `(go ..)` gives us the problem that the channel immediately closes before we get a chance to put anything on it.

 <script src="https://gist.github.com/martintrojer/6019215.js?file=bad-go-walker.clj"> </script>